 Bats are extremely susceptible to extinction because of their reproductive habits.
 Most bat species give birth to only one baby per year, so they multiply at a relatively slow pace.
 Since bats have a fairly long life span (as long as 30 years in some species), the loss of one female bat has a major effect on the rate of reproduction.

 Bats are some of the most amazing animals on Earth.
 They are so well adapted to their environment that they have survived as a group for more than 50 million years, longer than most other modern animals.
-To learn more about bats, including bat research and bat preservation, check out some of the links on the next page.
+To learn more about bats, including bat research and bat preservation, check out some of the links below.